 For more on information ownership, property rights and accounting, get my new book, Infonomics: How to Monetize, Manage, and Measure Information for Competitive Advantage.

-Category: accounting big-data cdo data-governance data-management infonomics information-management information-monetization insurance legal monetization
+Category: accounting cdo data-and-analytics-strategies data-governance data-management infonomics information-management information-monetization insurance legal monetization

 Tags: 911 accounting big-data cdo chief-data-officer chief-information-officer cio data-governance government infonomics information information-asset information-strategy information-value intellectual-property legal valuation value